The WRAP Story

 This is all well and good, but I have no idea how to organize these tools and strategies in my life.

-The Copeland Center for Wellness and Recovery, a peer-run nonprofit, was founded in 2002 to spread and meet the growing demand for WRAP Co-Facilitation workshops.
-The Center is named in honor of Kate Strouse Copeland, whose courageous struggle to face and overcome mental health challenges was a lifelong inspiration to her daughter—Mary Ellen Copeland.
+Mary Ellen founded the Copeland Center for Wellness and Recovery in 2002 to spread and meet the growing demand for WRAP Facilitation workshops.
+The Center was named in honor of Kate Strouse Copeland, whose courageous struggle to face and overcome mental health challenges was a lifelong inspiration to her daughter—Mary Ellen Copeland.
+In 2016, Mary Ellen retired and transitioned ownership of WRAP to Advocates for Human Potential, Inc. (AHP).
+AHP carries on the mission, values, and ethics of WRAP and ensures fidelity to the evidence-based practice.

 In 2016, Mary Ellen transferred ownership of her works to Advocates for Human Potential, Inc. (AHP), to ensure the continued quality production and dissemination of WRAP materials worldwide.
 Mary Ellen describes the key reasons for transferring publication ownership to AHP as follows: “They were warm and welcoming, and I certainly saw the capacity to continue this work.
 But more than that, I saw the caring.
 I saw the passion in their eyes when they talked about recovery.
 I felt the compassion in their hearts when they spoke about preserving the legacy of WRAP and the central role it has played in elevating mental health recovery to the national stage.”